GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/lighthouse-largest-contentful-paint/index.md

 ## How to improve your LCP score

 If the LCP is an image, the timing can be broken down into four phases.
-Knowing which phases take the longest can help you [optimize your LCP](improve).
+Knowing which phases take the longest can help you [optimize your LCP][improve].
 Lighthouse will display the LCP element along with the phase breakdown in the "Largest Contentful Paint element" diagnostic.

 | LCP phase                 | Description |